IkigaiLabsETH/Artbot/README.md

 ## Contributing

+We welcome contributions that push the boundaries of machine creativity.
+To contribute:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)
 3. Commit your changes (`git commit -m 'Add amazing feature'`)